 - Stator—a permanent magnet-encased enclosure.

-- Armature is a rotor with a number of electromagnets installed on it.
+The armature is a rotor with a number of electromagnets installed on it.
 Inside the stator, it spins freely.

 - Commutator— A metal ring attached to the armature shaft is known as a commutator.